Ask HMRC to authorise your employer to pay you without deducting Income Tax.

-To request a Seafarers’ NT tax code if you want to claim to be provisionally entitled to Seafarers’ Earnings Deduction (SED) for at least 365 days you can either:
+For this you’ll need a Seafarers’ NT tax code to be provisionally entitled to Seafarers’ Earnings Deduction (SED) for at least 365 days.

 - use the online form service (sign in to, or set up a Government Gateway account)

 - fill in the form on-screen, print it off and post it to HM Revenue and Customs (HMRC)

 If you use the online form, you’ll get a reference number to use to track the progress of your form.

 HMRC will consider giving you an NT tax code when you’ve submitted this form and they’ve processed it.

 Before you start using the postal form